Naveenkumar-Nuggu/project-charter-template/index.md

 Present project budget table here.

-- Budget must be by phase by team role.
+- Budget must be by phase, by team role.
 - For each role, assume each contributor will be working 10-12 billable hours per week for 15 weeks per semester
 - Use real-world billing rates.
 A company must bill you at twice your salary or more - practice proving your worth.
 - Within the team, be specific on what each role will contribute to the budget and how this will be documented.